sauloajs/my-animelist-extractor/README.md

 # my-animelist-top-list
-python script to extract the top 30 animes in myanimelist.net
+python script to extract the top animes in myanimelist.net and insert into a mongodb

 To use this code first run: